example42/example42.github.io/_posts/2022-11-06-puppet-consulting-the-example42-way.md

 If you think that this is a mere low budget marketing self-promoting post, you are right.

-Still, if you are interested in Puppet consulting, or, for some really arcane reason, in example42, keep on reading, as I guarantee that everything is written here is true and happened for real.
+Still, if you are interested in Puppet consulting, or, for some really arcane reason, in example42, keep on reading, as I guarantee that everything written here is true and happened for real.

 ### example42, an idea, an approach to work